So what is the essential equipment?

 Some people choose to carry a small day pack with essential items only and have their main backpack or similar luggage transported for them each day.
 The most popular routes are well serviced for most of the year by companies that specialise.
 Note however some close down in early winter and don’t reopen until March.
 The Spanish Postal Services offers a year round daily transport option.

-Please follow the links in the Navigation area on the right for details on Essential Equipment and much more.
+Please follow the links in the Navigation area for details on Essential Equipment and much more.